CorrelAid/correlaid_website/README.md

 Svelte is documented [here](https://svelte.dev/docs)

-Only the implementations of most important concepts are explained here in a general manner.
+Only the implementations of the most important concepts are explained here in a general manner.
 Refer to the code itself for detailed explanations.

 ### Design